 No course creation – You can’t create or edit courses with the Memrise app.
 This can be annoying if you quickly want to add a word or fix something on one of your courses, which forces you to use the website.

 Test Difficulty – When I’m learning a word I like to type it out or write it down, I find it aids me in the learning process.
 I would prefer to force only typing tests, but this is not possible in the app.
 In the options you can turn of certain types of tests, like the tapping ones (which are in my opinion a complete waste of time) and audio tests.
 But you’re still left with multi-choice answers and I find these not very helpful in aiding the learning process.

 The Memrise app is good if you’re going about your day and want to fit in some language learning in during your busy schedule, otherwise it’s pretty average.
 It offers a huge amount of courses and the leaderboards can be really motivating if you’re that way inclined.
-However the lack of features for free users is really disappointed.
-The fact they took away offline mode for free users, really disappointed me.
+However the lack of features for free users is really disappointing.
+The fact they took away offline mode for free users really disappointed me.
 The app lacks the ability to edit or make courses, which can be annoying if you want to add a word to one of your courses while on the go.
-Some of the tests are just too easy and don’t aid in the recalling process, there’s no way to enforce typing only tests, which really help me when learning a new word.
+Some of the tests are just too easy and don’t aid in the recalling process, there’s no way to enforce typing only tests, which really help me when I’m learning a new word.
 Lastly they seem more focused on changing the design of the app rather than improving and adding features to the app, with the newest changes it seems like they’re desperately trying to target a younger audience.
-I like Memrise a lot but I think I’ll avoid the app and just stick to website.
+I like Memrise a lot but I think I’ll avoid the app and just stick to the website.